predict-idlab/landmarker/README.md

 Examples and tutorials are available at [examples](https://predict-idlab.github.io/landmarker/examples/index.html)

 ## ✨ Features
 - **Modular**: Landmarker is designed to be modular.
-It is easy to add new models, datasets, and loss functions.
+Almost all components can be used independently.
-- **Flexible**: Landmarker provides a flexible framework for landmark detection.
-It is easy to customize the training and evaluation process.
+- **Flexible**: Landmarker provides a flexible framework for landmark detection, allowing you to easily customize your model, loss function, and data loaders.
-- **Easy to use**: Landmarker is easy to use.
-It provides a simple API for training and evaluation.
 - **State-of-the-art**: Landmarker provides state-of-the-art landmark detection models and loss functions.

 ## 📈 Future Work
-- Extension to 3D landmark detection.
 - Extension to landmark detection in videos.
 - Add uncertainty estimation.
 - ...